2022: Three Rivers Parks’ Big Year of Birds

 Category: Big Year of Birds

-With our Big Year of Birds, we’re highlighting a variety of opportunities for you to learn more about birds and the role they play in our ecosystems, get started with birding (or challenge yourself to become a more expert birder), and find out how Three Rivers makes habitats that encourage birds to keep returning.
+With our Big Year of Birds, we highlighted a variety of opportunities for you to learn more about birds and the role they play in our ecosystems, get started with birding (or challenge yourself to become a more expert birder), and how Three Rivers makes habitats that encourage birds to keep returning.

 Birds are an important part of Three Rivers.
 The numerous species seen in our parks (more than 280!) draw in park users, many often specifically looking for birds, especially uncommon species.
 The majority of park visitors will casually observe birds and are thrilled when they spot trumpeter swans, bald eagles or other large iconic birds.
 Many times, it is the common and easily seen species that can get someone excited about birds, such as watching black-capped chickadees at a feeder or mallards swimming along the pond edge.
 Three Rivers has provided bird-watching opportunities for all levels of interest for many years.